CosmWasm/cosmwasm-go/README.md

 Before I switched to tinyjson, this used significantly more gas.
 Now, it seems to use about 1.5-2x more gas than the Rust contracts.
 And the compiled size is about 50% of the Rust size.

+## Development

+This library is **very experimental**.
+If you want to try to build contracts or hack on the library itself, please check out [DEVELOPMENT.md](./DEVELOPMENT.md) for more details.